caio-cunha/mozio/README.md

 ### Area

-> Get areas saved in the database
+> Get areas in the database

 ```plaintext
 GET /apis/area